 At 2012’s Sprung Hip Hop Festival Kerser joined the cream of the crop, his set receiving a huge response.
 In early 2013, Kerser acquired new management through Obese Records, and set off on his national tour.
 With his infamous cohort of Campbelltown crew in tow, Kerser’s high-energy stage shows successfully packed out venues all around the country.
 The emcee also played to a massive audience at the Breath of Life Festival in Tasmania festival alongside 360, Illy, Seth Sentry and other notable hip hop heavyweights and international electronic acts.

-Third album S.C.O.T, was to be Kerser’s most popular release yet.
-Chart results shocked and confused critics nationally on the day of release.
+Third album S.C.O.T was released in October 2013, and triggered chart results that shocked and confused critics nationally.
 S.C.O.T maintained a strong position at #2 on the overall iTunes charts, second only to international pop superstar Katy Perry.
 A week later it was announced that S.C.O.T had secured #5 on the main ARIA Charts and #1 on the ARIA Urban Charts.

-As part of the festival bills for both Big Day Out and Good Life (Future Music’s underage festival), Kerser has toured nationally with the likes of Pearl Jam, Snoop Dogg AKA Snoop Lion, Macklemore & Ryan Lewis, Major Laser, Flume, and many more.
+As part of the 2014 festival bills for Big Day Out and Good Life (Future Music’s underage festival), Kerser toured nationally with the likes of Pearl Jam, Snoop Dogg AKA Snoop Lion, Macklemore & Ryan Lewis, Major Laser, Flume, and many more.

 Kerser’s fourth LP King was released in November 2014, and shot straight to #1 on the ARIA Urban Charts, #9 on the main ARIA Charts, #1 on the iTunes Hip Hop Charts, and #4 on the main iTunes Charts.
 In 2015 Kerser is still playing to sold-out venues nationally, and has recently been in discussions around the conception to launch his own label, ABK225.